tlevine/rectangle-traversal/readme.md

 sense?" and clarified any resulting misunderstandings.
 Once the directions were clear, the experimentor told the participants, "Please start."

+As the participant traversed the table, the experimentor drew two arrows on a form (figure [form]) to indicate whether the participant turned left or right at the start of each of the two legs of the trip (from the "X" to the beers and from the beers to the "X").

+[]
+Figure [form]

+After the participant returned the beer, the experimentor asked for the participants handedness and then debriefed the participant.

 ### Interventions